 Penticton Airport will conduct monthly equipment testing that will include handheld and vehicle radios.
 The results will be documented, and the records maintained for a minimum of three (3) years.
+These records are located in VORTEX.
 (CARs 302.203 (1)(q)(i) and (ii))